Guide · Updated April 2026

 Comfortable £43,900/year £555,000

 *Approximate pot size needed in addition to a full new State Pension (£12,548/year), assuming retirement at 67, a 30-year horizon, 5% nominal growth, and 3% inflation.
-Your own numbers will vary — use the calculator below to model your own scenario.
+Your own numbers will vary.

 Why the State Pension does most of the heavy lifting for "minimum"